Cirieno/ahk-desktop-helper/README.md

-# AHK Desktop Helper v2.5.2.3
+# AHK Desktop Helper v2.6.0

 A collection of small enhancements for Windows.

 Written in AutoHotkey v2, the script can either be run as-is or compiled into an executable using AHK2Exe w/ MPRESS from the Autohotkey site.

- These are things I wrote for myself and use on a daily(ish) basis.
-Only tested on Win10 so far.

 ## Modules

 Each enhancement is presented via its own module which can be enabled via `settings.ini`.
-Some modules can be auto-actived when loading the app.
+Some modules can be auto-activated when loading the app.
 Click `Settings > Save current config` to save the current states which will be active on load in the future.

-Common module options:
+Some common module options:

 `enabled=true` Make the module available to the app.